Broadband, millimeter-wave anti-reflective structures on sapphire ablated with femto-second laser: Introduction

 LiteBIRD is a Japanese-led space mission scheduled to be launched late in the next decade~\cite{sugai,YSakurai}.
 LiteBIRD's low frequency telescope (LFT), designed to operate between 34 and 161~GHz (a fractional bandwidth of 130\%), will have an aperture diameter of 40~cm with a HWP operating at 20~K. Currently no ARC technology on sapphire is available over this broad bandwidth.
 Implementing SWS ARC for the LiteBIRD HWP has motivated the developments we report in this paper.

 Although SWS have advantages as ARC, their implementation on hard materials such as sapphire and alumina present fabrication challenges~\cite{Araujo2016,JAIN20021269,TUERSLEY1994377,machining_difficult}.
-Broad bandwidths require SWS with aspect ratios -- defined as height/pitch -- reaching four.
+Broad bandwidths require SWS with aspect ratios $a$ -- defined as height/pitch -- reaching four.
 Diameters of anticipated sapphire and alumina optical elements, which are reaching 80~cm\cite{AliCPTHong10.1093/nsr/nwy019}, require commercially viable machining speed.
 To overcome these challenges we demonstrated a technique to fabricate mm-wave SWS on sapphire, alumina, and silicon using laser micro-fabrication~\cite{tomo,karl,victor,tomo_ISSTT}.
 With laser ablation, which has already been used in the past to ablate these and other materials~\cite{Bonse2002,Ihlemann1995,WANG2004221}, there is no wear and tear of the machining tool.
 Even for materials that can be machined using conventional tools, laser ablation gives finer control of structure shapes, because laser spot diameters can be focused to smaller sizes than other tools.
+A spot diameter of 16~$\mu$m has been demonstrated at the IR~\cite{HSakurai}; smaller spot diameters are achievable in the UV.
 Finer control of SWS shapes would give higher transmission over broader bandwidth.